 Upon entering the Gite, there are 2 steps up to the KITCHEN area which is well equipped, including a hob & oven, microwave, cafetiere, kettle, toaster dishwasher, combination fridge/freezer and more.

 From the Kitchen area, the open plan stairs lead up to a mezzanine and the LOUNGE/DINING AREA, here you have a good sized dining table and 6 chairs, there is a really comfortable 2 and 3 seater settee, rug and coffee table.
-There is a TV with Freeview, UK and French, an Ipod docking/radio station,a modern electric 'open fire effect' heater.
+There is a TV with Freeview, UK and French,a modern electric 'open fire effect' heater.
 Either side of the lounge are the bedrooms, BEDROOM 1 with a 5' double bed and an en-suite shower room, with wc and washbasin, wardrobe, cupboard and a hairdryer.
 BEDROOM 2 with a 4'6 double bed and en-suite bath/shower, wc and washbasin, chest of drawers and hairdryer.
 There is also an X Box unit available if you fancy gaming.

 We can offer a 20% discount on Brittany Ferries, this applies per passenger and each standard car.